jeremytammik/tbc/a/1900_forgetypeid.md

 ####<a name="6"></a> Five Beginner Mistakes

-Taing a quick look beyond Revit and .NET development for the desktop, the article on [5 mistakes beginner web developers make &ndash; and how to fix them](https://www.freecodecamp.org/news/common-mistakes-beginning-web-development-students-make) addresses topics that are of use in a non-web environment as well, and that I actually adhere to pretty strictly myself on all platforms
+Taking a quick look beyond Revit and .NET development for the desktop, the article on [5 mistakes beginner web developers make &ndash; and how to fix them](https://www.freecodecamp.org/news/common-mistakes-beginning-web-development-students-make) addresses topics that are of use in a non-web environment as well, and that I actually adhere to pretty strictly myself on all platforms
 &ndash; possibly excepting the last &ndash; I am still practicing that: